Ron Caragher: San Jose State (2013–2016)

 Signing a five-year contract, Caragher accepted the head coach position at San Jose State on December 17, 2012, a week after previous head coach Mike MacIntyre resigned to become head coach at Colorado.
 Caragher coached his first game in the 2013 season after Kent Baer served as interim head coach for the 2012 Military Bowl on December 27, 2012.
 During the 2013 spring practice period, Caragher changed the defensive line alignment from a 4–3 to a 3–4 defense and put quarterback David Fales under center rather than the pistol offense.

 Following an 11–2 season in 2012, San Jose State went 6–6 (5–3 in Mountain West play) in Caragher's first season as head coach and the program's first year in the MW and ended the season with a 62–52 upset win over AP #16 Fresno State.
 San Jose State fell to 3–9 in 2014.
 The season included a quarterback controversy that extended into the season, when Caragher changed the starting quarterback from Blake Jurich to Joe Gray after the third game.

 In 2015, San Jose State improved to 6–7, including a win in the Cure Bowl.
 Despite a 5–7 regular season record, San Jose State was bowl-eligible due to a lack of 6–6 or better teams for all available bowl game spots.
 However, the team dropped to 4–8 in 2016, and Caragher was fired on November 27, the day after San Jose State beat rival Fresno State in the season finale.

 San Diego State assistant (2018–2019)

 In 2018, Caragher became offensive quality control coach and on-campus recruiting coordinator at San Diego State under Rocky Long.
 Caragher was promoted to tight ends coach and passing game coordinator in 2019.
 The 2019 San Diego State team finished 10–3 (5–3 Mountain West) and won the 2019 New Mexico Bowl.
 Long retired after the season, and new head coach Brady Hoke did not retain Caragher.

+St. Augustine High School (2024–present)

+In January 2024, Caragher became the head coach at St. Augustine High School, after the previous coach, Ron Gladnick, was fired in December 2023.